What are the risk factors for gallbladder cancer?

 Industrial and environmental chemicals

 It is not clear if exposure to certain chemicals in the workplace or the environment increases the risk of gallbladder cancer.
 This is a difficult area to study because this cancer is not common.
 Some studies in lab animals have suggested that chemical compounds called nitrosamines may increase the risk of gallbladder cancer.
-Other studies have found that workers in the rubber and textile industries may have more gallbladder cancers than the general public.
+Other studies have found that gallbladder cancer might occur more in workers in the rubber and textile industries than in the general public.
 More research is needed in this area to confirm or refute these possible links.

 People chronically infected with salmonella (the bacterium that causes typhoid) and those who are carriers of the disease are more likely to develop gallbladder cancer than those not infected.
 But typhoid is rare in the United States.